 Short videos refer to brief video typically ranging from a few seconds to a few minutes.
 These videos are created and used primarily through digital platforms and social media applications.
 Short videos often have a specific focus or theme and are designed to capture the viewer's attention quickly.
 They can encompass a wide range of content, including humor, entertainment, education, news, and personal narratives.

 Although short-form video is a new emerging model, it has been developing astonishingly fast and has quickly gained widespread popularity throughout the world.
 Just take TikTok as an example.
 It was invented less than ten years ago.
 However, according to the data on the SensorTower (2021), by the end of 2020, TikTok have exceeded 3 billion downloads in the global App Store and Google Play.
 By the end of 2021, TikTok’s users have spent more than 2.5 billion dollars on TikTok.
-In 2024, TikTok ranks seventh in the list of the world’s 25 most valuable brands.
-(Brand Finance, 2024)
+In 2024, TikTok ranks seventh in the list of the world’s 25 most valuable brands (Brand Finance, 2024).

 What has led to the booming development speed of short-form videos, and will it continue to be maintained?
 This article will discuss the reasons behind it from multiple perspectives, which will serve as a reference for promoting the development of digital products in the context of the information age.